Clayer1/Image-Difference/README.md

 # Image-Difference
-Uses OpenCV to spot the difference between two images.
+Uses OpenCV to highlight the difference between two images.